-Dana M. Lach is of counsel and a business lawyer with Foley & Lardner LLP, with more than 20 years’ experience encompassing a broad range of financings for non-profit, governmental and for-profit entities.
+Dana M. Lach is a partner and business lawyer with Foley & Lardner LLP, with more than 20 years’ experience encompassing a broad range of financings for non-profit, governmental and for-profit entities.
 Her clients include corporate and governmental issuers, institutional lenders and purchasers, investment banks and other commercial loan and finance participants.
-Dana is chair of the firm's Health Care Finance team and a member of the firm’s Finance & Financial Institutions; Public Finance and Project Finance Practices; The Healthcare Team; as well as the Environmental, Social, and Corporate Governance (ESG) Team.
+Dana is chair of the firm’s Health Care Finance team and a member of the firm’s Finance & Financial Institutions; Public Finance and Project Finance Practices; The Healthcare Team; as well as the Environmental, Social, and Corporate Governance (ESG) Team.

 Dana works closely with her clients in structuring financings for development projects, including governmental, health care, manufacturing, infrastructure, cultural and educational facilities, using tax-exempt and taxable bonds, commercial loans and nontraditional financing products such as commercial paper programs and securitizations, and derivative transactions.